Nakhon Ratchasima Sports Complex

+History

 Completed on 2 July 2007 at a cost of US$65 million, the complex includes tennis courts, swimming pools, two indoor arenas (the Korat Chatchai Hall, used for volleyball and the smaller Liptapanlop Hall, used for gymnastics), a velodrome, a gym, a football training pitch complete with floodlights and a small stand, an office block, ticket sales booths, large parking areas, a large lake (not designed for sporting purposes) and the 80th Birthday Stadium, used for athletics and football.
 The athletes' village is not actually on the site, but is a kilometre further along Highway 304 by which the complex is situated.

 The complex was purpose-built for the 24th Southeast Asian Games and was also used for the ASEAN Para Games which was held shortly after the SEA Games finished.
 Unlike many such developments, the complex has not become a "White Elephant" in the time since the SEA Games.
 Many schools tournaments have been held there as has an international tennis tournament, a "masters" (older athletes) athletics tournament, and a friendly-cum-warm-up match played between the Thai national team and Nakhon Ratchasima XI.
-The 80th Birthday Stadium is also the home ground of Nakhon Ratchasima F.C. who moved there from the Nakhon Ratchasima Municipal Stadium in June 2008.
+The 80th Birthday Stadium is also the home ground of Nakhon Ratchasima. who moved there from the Nakhon Ratchasima Municipal Stadium in June 2008.

+International football matches

+List of international football matches held at the Kuala Lumpur Stadium.